 – I feel as though I need to atone every day even though I wasn’t responsible for my donors death.

 – When it comes to guilt, you can treat the symptoms but not the cause.

 – My body has been a sterile field more times than I can remember.

 – Everything in my life at one stage or another has been pathologised – emotionally, physically, psychologically.

 I’ve also learned that despite these harsh truths, I’ve had a wonderfully rich life.
-I might have lead a double life, but I was a happy kid who was just thrilled to be here.
+I might have lead a double life, but I was a happy kid who was just happy to be here.
 I was lucky enough to have two incredibly dedicated parents who did everything in their power to keep me well.
 I travelled overseas.
 I had an excellent education and my friends have never faltered even when they could have.
 I’ve had some marvellous opportunities come my way, and people who were once strangers are now friends.
 I was lucky to be a mistress of adaptation from an early age, so I’ve worked out what works best for me when I’m either happily paddling along or if I have to adapt yet again:

 – Hibernate to rejuvenate

 – Long periods of silence, reflection and limited contact with the outside world (aside from my immediate family and friends – okay, sometimes them too, but they understand)

 – Music and singing (badly)